 That in itself is a large market for any business.

 Therefore, every employer today is looking for potential employees that are social media savvy.
-This could include digital marketing skills, the ability to drive visibility, and engage customers.
+This could include digital marketing skills and certifications, the ability to drive visibility and engage customers.

 If you have these skills, then you’ll find plenty of potential employers willing to hire you right away.